MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ```

-You might ask, "wait, that's it?", and ideed that is all you need to integrate the geodesic.
-Of course it is quite slow since we do a whopping 6 matrix inverse evaluations, which can be optimized down to 1 actually, by replacing most Hamiltonians with Lagrangians which dont have inverses, since they are equal.
-Even better is to have the metric inverse already computed analytically, but its not possible for every metric, especially for an implicitly defined one.
+You might ask, "wait, that's it?", and indeed that is all you need to integrate the geodesic.
+Of course, it is quite slow since we do a whopping 6 matrix inverse evaluations, which can be optimized down to 1, by replacing most Hamiltonians with Lagrangians which don’t have inverses, since they are equal.
+Even better is to have the metric inverse already computed analytically, but it’s not possible for every metric, especially for an implicitly defined one.

 There is of course the last problem, while initializing the space-time position is easy, how do we initialize the value of the momentum vector `p` when starting to trace?

-Before tracing the geodesic you can use the equation \eqref{momentum}
+Before tracing the geodesic, you can use the equation \eqref{momentum}

 ```glsl

 p = Metric(x) * dxdt;

 ```
 But what is dxdt?
 It's nothing more than the 4D direction the ray moves inside space time.
-There are actually 3 categories the directions can fall into:
+There are 3 categories the directions can fall into:
 * Time-like, when \\( A < 0 \\)
 * Null, when \\( A = 0 \\)
 * Space-like, when \\( A > 0 \\)